Welcome to Ballville Township

-**OUR NEXT BRUSH DROP OFF WILL BE HELD 8-12 P.M.
-ON July 13, 2013.
+***CHRISTMAS TREE AND BRUSH DROP OFF WILL BE HELD 9-12 P.M.
+ON JANUARY 4, 2014.
 EVENT WILL TAKE PLACE AT UNIVERSAL LANDSCAPING, 219 E. STAHL RD.
-(CROSSROADS MORRISON ROAD & BUCHANAN RD).**
+(CROSSROADS ARE MORRISON ROAD & BUCHANAN RD).***

 **Ballville Township Trustees meet the 1st and 3rd Tuesday of each month at 5:30 p.m. at the Ballville Township House, 2220 Tiffin Rd., Fremont.
 Meetings are open to the public.**

 **The Ballville Township Recycling Center is now located at Hydraulic Square, 1835 Cemetery St. This is a full time recycling drop off that is open (7) days a week during the daylight hours.**

 It has come to attention of the Board of Trustees that many residents of Ballville Township have concerns in regard to waterlines being extended into the unincorporated area of Ballville Township.
 In addition, some people have stated that they believe that the Board of Trustees may be sponsoring new waterlines being extended into the Township.
 Also, these residents are worried about having their property annexed into the City of Fremont.
 This article is to clear up any concerns or misconceptions that the citizens may have regarding information you may have received.